 Randi and Ian investigate when they learn that two prominent publishers were murdered by normal people dressed as characters in the classic novels recently delivered by an antiquarian bookshop.
 The ...

 Two teenage aliens, Abe and Bo, travel the United States in a red sports car in an effort to pick up chicks and learn more about life on Earth.
 They are pursued by a pair of bumbling U.S. ...
 See full summary »

 When student Jake Lo witnesses a killing, he finds himself caught between two feuding drug lords.
 Betrayed and set up by the federal agents, the only person he can trust is Ryan, a Chicago cop who reminds Jake of his deceased father.

-American grad student Randi Wallace travels to Britain to study mythology with Prof. Ian Matheson.
+American graduate student Randi Wallace travels to Britain to study mythology with Professor Ian Matheson.
 She arrives expecting a stodgy old academic, but Ian is young, and the two are immediately attracted to one other.
-That complication quickly pales when Randi spends a night camping on the moors and is bitten by a werewolf.
+That complication quickly pales when Randi spends a night camping on the Moors and is bitten by a werewolf.
 For the rest of the series, Randi and Ian investigate supernatural phenomena together while they search for a cure for Randi's curse.
-Eventually, their search takes them from British academia to American TV, when they move back to Randi's native California, and Ian becomes host of a trashy TV talk show focusing on psychic phenomena.
-The series was an old-style romantic comedy with a touch of horror.Written by
+Eventually, their search takes them from British academia to American television, when they move back to Randi's native California, and Ian becomes host of a trashy television talk show focusing on psychic phenomena.Written by

 Marg Baskin <firstname.lastname@example.org>

 3 of 3 people found this review helpful.

 Was this review helpful to you?